There’s a reason why marathon runners are so thin but you’re not despite tons of long running sessions.

 Another consideration is that those who make it to the top ranks in marathons may be genetically prone to having a very thin build in the first place – which is why running very long distances feels natural to them.

-Running IS Great for Weight Loss
+Running IS Effective for Weight Loss

 But don’t give up.
 Many people have lost significant amounts of weight once they took up non-competitive running.